iLib-js/ilib-mono/README.md

     - schema: schema to use with that matcher.
 The schema is specified using the `$id` of one of the schemas loaded in the `schemas` property above.
-    - method: one of "copy", "copySparse", "spreadSmall", or "spreadBig".
+    - method: one of "copy", "sparse", "spreadSmall", or "spreadBig".
         - copy: make a copy of the source file and localize the string contents
-        - copySparse: make a copy of the source file but only include localized strings
+        - sparse: make a copy of the source file but only include localized strings
         - spreadSmall: replace each localizable string in the source file with an object that maps locale names to